Network Cluster-Robust Inference: Summary of Results and Recommendations

 As discussed in \cite{von2007tutorial}, this can be roughly interpreted as a continuous relaxation of the ideal program \eqref{cheegercon}.

-There are well-known results justifying why spectral clustering produces low-conductance clusters, provided they exist, which are supported by the simulation evidence in \autoref{ssimspec}.
+There are well-known theoretical results showing that spectral clustering recovers low-conductance clusters, provided they exist.
+These are supported by the simulation evidence in \autoref{ssimspec}.
 Recall that if $\lambda_L=0$, the network consists of $L$ components, which are ``ideal'' clusters with exactly zero conductance.
-This intuitively suggests that if $\lambda_L$ is close to zero, the network has $L$ low-conductance clusters.
+This intuitively suggests that if $\lambda_L$ is close to zero, then the network has $L$ low-conductance clusters.

 To see how this intuition translates to the eigenvectors, consider an ``ideal'' network consisting of $L$ components.
 The eigenvector $V_L$ associated with $\lambda_L$ then almost perfectly identifies the clusters because it can be written as $V_L = \bm{D}^{1/2} V_L^*$ for some $V_L^*$ with the property that $V_{Li}^*=V_{Lj}^*$ if and only if $i,j$ are in the same component \citep{peng2017partitioning}.
 That is, up to degree scaling due to $\bm{D}^{1/2}$, units in the same component are assigned the same value by $V_L$, whereas units in different components are assigned different values.
-Recovering the clusters is then a simple task for $k$-means (the normalization in the definition of $\rho_i$ adjusts for the degree scaling).
+Recovering the clusters is then a simple task for $k$-means (the normalization in the definition of $X_i$ adjusts for the degree scaling).

 Now suppose more realistically that the network has $L$th-order Cheeger constant that is small relative to $\lambda_{L+1}$ (their ratio tends to zero).
 This implies $\bm{A}$ has $L$ low-conductance clusters by the Cheeger inequality and a spectral gap in that $\lambda_L/\lambda_{L+1} \rightarrow 0$.\footnote{In \autoref{ssimspec}, we apply spectral clustering to networks with small spectral gaps that are nonetheless well clustered and find that the algorithm still delivers low-conductance clusters.
 Hence, having a large spectral gap is sufficient for finding low-conductance clusters but apparently not necessary.} By Theorem 1.1 of \cite{peng2017partitioning}, the span of the $L$ eigenvectors of the Laplacian (corresponding to the smallest $L$ eigenvalues) is close to that of $L$ vectors of normalized indicators that identify the infeasible optimal partition that minimizes conductance.
 Consequently, the output of $k$-means should be close to the optimum.